ternaustralia/geonadir-upload-cli/README.md

   - All path(s) must exist, otherwise error raised.

+  - Dataset name is processed as follows:

-  - Space in dataset name will be replaced by "_".
+    1. Space in dataset name replaced by "_".

-  - Illegal characters in dataset name will be removed.
-The legal chars include Latins, digits, "-" and "_".
+    2. Characters in dataset name removed except for Latins, digits, "-" and "_".

+    3. Trailing "_"s removed from both sides

 - `-mr, --max-retry`: Max retry attempt for uploading single image.

-  - Must be integer between 0 and 20.
-Clamping applied.
+  - Must be non-negative integer.

   - Default is 5.

 - `-ri, --retry-interval`: Interval seconds between retries for uploading single image.

-  - Must be floating num between 0 and 3600.
-Clamping applied.
+  - Must be non-negative float.

   - Actual interval is `{retry-interval} * (2 ** ({number of total retries} - 1))`